fisheries.RmdThis vignette discusses the use of an alternative parameterization of

 (first lag is the first column).
 Time steps are assumed to be evenly

 spaced.
-The units of y
+The units of y and m are assumed to be

 the same.

-, only the first timepoint (row) for
+In newdata, only the first timepoint (row) for

-needs to be filled in.
+m and h needs to be filled in.
 The rest can be

 NA and will be filled in as the model iterates forward.
 The values of

-must be filled in.
+time must be filled in.
 If there are covariates

 and values must be supplied for all time points.
 If there are multiple

-should contain pop
+populations, newdata should contain pop and

 there should be duplicated timesteps for each population (see the next